I Love You (2019 film)

 I Love You is an Indian Kannada-language romantic drama film written, directed and produced by R. Chandru.
 It completed 100 days in many theatres.
 The film features Upendra, Rachita Ram and Sonu Gowda in the lead roles.
 The film is the second collaboration of Upendra and director Chandru after the successful Brahma (2014).

 The film is based on Upendra's earlier movies A, Upendra and Uppi 2.
-The cinematography of the film was done by Sugunaan.
-The music for the film was scored by Dr. Kiran Thaotambyle, Indra K.M, and Aria Dakshin.
+The cinematography was by Sugunaan and music composed by Dr. Kiran Thaotambyle, Indra K.M., and Aria Dakshin.
 The movie was reported to be similar to the 2007 English movie I Think I Love My Wife which itself was based on the 1972 French movie Love in the Afternoon.

 Premise

 Santhosh, a happy-go-lucky man, believes that love is trumpcard for lust.
 Dharmika, who aspires to take a PhD believes that love is divine.
 How she changes his mind is crux of the plot.